 The BoRSF Research Competitiveness Subprogram (RCS) provides funding to scientists on the verge of competitiveness for federal research funding, to help them overcome barriers and achieve success.
-In recent years, four RCS principal investigators - two at Tulane University and two at Louisiana State University and A&M College - have won CAREER awards, the most prestigious young investigator grant offered by the National Science Foundation.
-In total, these four five-year CAREER awards bring more than \$2.2 million in federal research funding to Louisiana institutions.
-This represents a return on the RCS investment of more than \$4 of every \$1 spent from the BoRSF. {LEQSF(2018-21)-RD-A-05; Genevieve Palardy, PI; LEQSF(2015-

-18)-RD-A-23; Jiang Wei, PI; LEQSF(2016-19)-RD-A-07; Daniel Kuroda, PI; and LEQSF(2016-19)-RD-A-19; Eliot Kapit, PI}
+In recent years, six RCS principal investigators - two at Tulane University and four at Louisiana State University and A&M College - have won CAREER awards, the most prestigious young investigator grant offered by the National Science Foundation.
+In total, these six five-year CAREER awards bring more than \$3 million in federal research funding to Louisiana institutions.
+This represents a return on the RCS investment of more than \$5 for every \$1 spent from the BoRSF. {LEQSF(2018-21)-RD-A-05, Genevieve Palardy, PI; LEQSF(2015-18)-RD-A-23, Jiang Wei, PI; LEQSF(2016-19)-RD-A-07, Daniel Kuroda, PI; and LEQSF(2016-19)-RD-A-19, Eliot Kapit, PI; LEQSF(2020-23)-RD-A-11, Chen Wang, PI; and LEQSF(2023-24)-RD-A-13, Kevin Smiley, PI}